Staci J. Olsen

 Representative Cases

-Staci Olsen has worked on atrazine, perchloroethylene (PCE), trichloropropane (TCP) and MyFord Touch cases, and worked closely with clients who were harmed by the 2010 Gulf Oil Spill.
-In addition, she led the eDiscovery team that resulted in a $360 million settlement-in-principle on behalf of 23 cities, counties and special districts against Southern California Edison for taxpayer losses caused by the 2017 Thomas and Koenigstein fires, the 2018 Montecito debris flows, and the 2018 Woolsey fire.
+Ms. Olsen has managed the ESI process for more than 1015 of the firm’s wildfire cases.
+In one case, she led the eDiscovery team that resulted in a $360 million settlement-in-principle on behalf of 23 cities, counties and special districts against Southern California Edison for taxpayer losses caused by the 2017 Thomas and Koenigstein fires, the 2018 Montecito debris flows, and the 2018 Woolsey fire.
+She was engaged in coordinating, organizing and evaluating discovery pertaining to Hawaii’s Lahaina and Kula fires as Baron & Budd, along with co-counsel, represented Maui County in the devastating conflagration of August 2023.

 Publications